🔼The name Praetorium: Summary

 Initially, the title praetor described someone at the top of a hierarchal ladder: either a general or a magistrate of some sort, and can somewhat be compared to our modern title Excellency or the less bombastic word "chief".
 The Roman Republic assigned praetors to take over some of the duties of the consul, who was someone who held the highest elected political office.
 A Republican praetor can thus be compared to a modern chief of staff.

 The word Praetorium, therefore, described a building from which a governor executed his reign.
-It literally means Government Building.
+It literally means Capital Building.

 Note that even though the word praetor became used to describe a subordinate chief, it literally (and originally) described someone without an earthly superior (a primary or firstling).
 In that regard the word praetor is similar to the word Christ.